gmph/gmph.github.io/_posts/2015-11-13-investigatory-powers.md

 ![Draft Investigatory Powers Bill Excerpt]({{ site.url }}/res/posts/investigatorypowers3.png)

-### Forcing the removal of encryption and adding back-doors weakens all security and privacy online.
+<h3 id="important">Forcing the removal of encryption and adding back-doors weakens all security and privacy online.</h3>

 Another concern I have about the Bill was expressed widely regarding its predecessor.
 Many digital security experts worried that legislation such as this could require that encryption not be used when transmitting and storing data.
 One specific type of encryption (end-to-end encryption) prevents data content being viewed while it is in transit between sender and recipient.
 This is the encryption which ensures that your banking data is secure and that your private messages in apps like Whatsapp cannot be easily read by malicious hackers.
 The integrity of encryption is extremely important to ensure that data online can be guaranteed to be secure.